 How to connect - FAQs

-- Who can fill in the connection application?
+Who can fill in the connection request?

-The customer, or any person authorised by the customer, can fill in the online application.
+The customer, or any person authorised by the customer, can fill in the online request.
 This includes your electrical contractor or consultant, your designer of the electrical installation, or your architect or project or contract manager.

 View information on the steps to take when designing the electricity supply to your new commercial property.
 Our key message is "please talk to us early".